-This option contained a service road on the eastern side of the intersection that does not interface with Grimshaw Street.
-To facilitate access, this service road involved a new roundabout located to the southeast of the Grimshaw Street interchange.
+This option (shown in Figure IV-13) contained a service road on the eastern side of the intersection that does not interface with Grimshaw Street.
+To facilitate access, this service road involved a new roundabout located to the south-east of the Grimshaw Street interchange.
 This was proposed to reduce the number of local movements at the Grimshaw Street interchange, while retaining local connectivity to Watsonia Neighbourhood Village shopping centre.